 Russ said, "Got it.
 Now, Lucy, I want you to think of a different and more positive thought than the one that you have currently."

 Lucy squinted her eyes, "What?"

 "You said that you currently think 'you should get sales if you follow Glen's instructions on phone calls".
-What is a more productive thought than this one?"
+What is a more positive thought than that?"

 Lucy tensed up, "You want me to do something different than what Glen is telling me?"

-"I suppose I could try to make 20-calls per day.
+"I could try to make 20-calls per day.
 Is that what you mean?"

 "Let's back up a little.
 Why are you making these calls?"